 8. An electrically charged bowling ball of mass = 5.0 kg and charge = -0.05 C slides to the right across a flat frictionless surface.
-It slides through an electric field which starts at x = 2.0 m and ends at x = d.
+It slides through a uniform horizontal electric field which starts at x = 2.0 m and ends at x = d.